lasy/lasy.github.io/_pages/about.md

   - /about.html
 ---

+> ✨ NEWS ✨
+From Sept 2023, I am starting a position as a Chargée de cours (equiv.
+Assistant Prof) at ISBA (Institute for Statistics, Biostatistics, and Actuarial Sciences) at UCLouvain (Belgium).
+I'll start recruiting doctoral students and postdoc soon (details to follow).

 I am a research scientist at Stanford University, in the Department of Statistics, working with [Prof. Holmes](https://statweb.stanford.edu/~susan/susan_person.html).